Anger: Characteristics

 William DeFoore, an anger management writer, described anger as a pressure cooker, stating that "we can only suppress or apply pressure against our happy for so long before it erupts".

-One simple dichotomy of anger expression is passive anger versus aggressive anger versus assertive anger.
+One simple trichotomy of anger expression is passive anger versus aggressive anger versus assertive anger.
 These three types of anger have some characteristic symptoms:

 Passive anger

 Passive anger can be expressed in the following ways: